Grange Park Opera

 ACT 1

-Goro, a marriage broker, has arranged for Benjamin Franklin Pinkerton to ‘marry’ Cio-Cio-San.
-Pinkerton inspects the house which is a part of the marriage contract and meets the bride’s maid Suzuki and the other servants.
+Goro, a marriage broker, has arranged for naval officer Benjamin Franklin Pinkerton to ‘marry’ Cio-Cio-San – known as Butterfly.
+Pinkerton inspects the house and his bride’s entourage.

-Butterfly and her friends arrive.
-She tells Sharpless the story of how her family fell on hard times and the women became geishas.
+Butterfly tells Sharpless how her family fell on hard times and the women became geishas.
 Her mother will come to the wedding but her father is dead.
-Butterfly shows Pinkerton her possessions – except for the most sacred one: a dagger which belonged to her father.
-It was a gift from the Mikado and an order to commit suicide.
+Butterfly shows Pinkerton her possessions – except for the most sacred one: her father’s dagger.
+It was a gift from the Mikado and was an order to commit suicide.

-Butterfly tells Pinkerton that for his sake, she has become a Christian, but she has not told her family.
+For Pinkerton’s sake, Butterfly has become a Christian, but she has not told her family.
 The couple are married.
-Her uncle, the Bonze, berates Butterfly for turning her back on her religion.
-The family also insults her and Pinkerton orders everyone to leave.
+Her uncle, the Bonze, and her family berate her.
+Pinkerton orders everyone to leave.

 Pinkerton comforts his bride and, as night falls, he leads her into the house.